johndangerstorey/mollusk/test/README.md

 ### Test Boundary Conditions

 For example, for most integer inputs, this means testing `0`, `1`, `uint_max`, and `uint_max - 1`.
 This will trigger any potential overflows that might otherwise not be caught by `require` checks.
-In Moloch we hard-coded a few upper limits for certain variables and also used `SafeMath` for all math operations to eliminate the risk of overflows.
+In Mollusk we hard-coded a few upper limits for certain variables and also used `SafeMath` for all math operations to eliminate the risk of overflows.

 ```
 // HARD-CODED LIMITS